Cbyernus/SteamVR/API-Documentation.md

 The API is implemented as a set of C++ interface classes full of pure virtual functions.
 When an application initializes the system it will return the interface that matches the header in the SDK used by that application.
 Once a version of an interface is published, it will be supported in all future versions, so the application will not need to update to a new SDK to move forward to new hardware and other features.

+# Practical Example
 OpenVR is divided into 2 layers: application and driver.
 OpenVR for application talks to SteamVR.
 SteamVR then talks to OpenVR driver.

 One big example of an application is a game engine like Unity.
-You can also build a small application that just prints where the headset is into the console.
+You can also build a small application that just prints the position of the headset to the console.

 An OpenVR driver is a software that integrates VR devices into SteamVR system.
 You would want to write a driver when you create new hardware (or virtual hardware) like a headset or controller.

 # Initialization and Cleanup